Hugo Banzer

 Hugo Banzer Suárez ([ˈuɣo ˈβanseɾ ˈswaɾes]; 10 May 1926 – 5 May 2002) was a Bolivian politician and military officer who served as the 51st president of Bolivia.
-He held the Bolivian presidency twice: from 1971 to 1978 in a military dictatorship; and then again from 1997 to 2001, as a democratically elected president.
+He held the Bolivian presidency twice: from 1971 to 1978 as a military dictator; and then again from 1997 to 2001, as a democratically elected president.

-Banzer, rose to power via a coup d'état against socialist president Juan José Torres and repressed labor leaders, clergymen, indigenous people, and students during his 1971–1978 dictatorship.
+Banzer rose to power via a coup d'état against socialist president Juan José Torres and repressed labor leaders, clergymen, indigenous people, and students during his 1971–1978 dictatorship.
 Several thousand Bolivians were either forced to seek asylum in foreign countries, arrested, tortured, or killed during this period, known as the Banzerato.

 After Banzer's removal via a coup led by Juan Pereda, he remained an influential figure in Bolivian politics and would run for election to the presidency via the ballot box on several occasions, eventually succeeding in 1997 via a narrow plurality of 22.26% of the popular vote.
-During Banzer's constitutional term, he extended presidential term limits from four years to five and presided over the Cochabamba Water War, declaring a state of siege in 2000 that suspended several civil liberties and lead to violent clashes between demonstrators and law enforcement.
+During Banzer's constitutional term, he extended presidential term limits from four years to five and presided over the Cochabamba Water War, declaring a state of siege in 2000 that suspended several civil liberties and led to violent clashes between demonstrators and law enforcement.
 After being diagnosed with lung cancer, Banzer resigned in 2001 and was succeeded by Vice President Jorge Quiroga.

+Early life

+Hugo Banzer Suárez was born on 10 May 1926 in the hacienda Concepción, Santa Cruz, son of César Banzer Aliaga and María Luisa Suárez Justiniano.
+His grandfather, Georg Banzer, was a German immigrant originally from Osnabrück.

+Banzer studied at Colégio Seminario Ovidio Santisteban, and high school at Colegio Nacional Florida.
+At the age of 14 in 1941, Banzer entered the Army Military College, graduating with the rank of second lieutenant in 1947.
+During his time at the institution, he stood out for as one of the best cadets in the academic field.
+Banzer's military vocation would have originated after meeting Germán Busch by chance at the age of ten.

+During his military training, Banzer was trained in institutions from different countries, such as the Military College of the Nation in Argentina, the Armored Cavalry School at Fort Hood in the United States and the School of the Americas in Panama, the latter being the alma mater of South American police and military recognized for their crimes against humanity, such as Manuel Contreras, Manuel Noriega, Leopoldo Galtieri and Roberto Eduardo Viola.